Get to know your legal advisor – Joe Nicholls

 “I advise individuals and businesses on a broad range of employment issues.

-The focus of my role is on employment disputes and this includes negotiating internal disputes, as well as representing my clients in legal proceedings in the Employment Tribunal.
-I work closely with the other lawyers in the employment team and as a partner, take on responsibility for their development.
+The focus of my role is on employment disputes and this includes negotiating internal disputes, as well as representing my clients in legal proceedings in the Employment Tribunal across the UK.
+I supervise and support the other lawyers in the employment team and as a partner, take on responsibility for their development.

 It is a demanding role, with tight deadlines and often involves matters arising which need to be addressed immediately, in order to safeguard my client’s position.
 Acting for individuals and businesses allows me to advise each more comprehensively, both technically and strategically.”